Coronavirus and support for deaf children – information for familiesPublished Date: 04 Jun 2020

 In an emergency, if you do run out and can’t get replacements from your usual NHS service, you can buy hearing aid batteries from Boots and other chemists, high street hearing aid dispensers or opticians.

 New earmoulds for children are being made without impressions when possible.
 Manufacturers are re-printing moulds (based on stored scans of impressions) where available, adding a small percentage for growth and then posting to the family.
-Where scans are not available, services may ask you to post in one of their child’s earmoulds at a time (so that they are not without amplification altogether) and a remake can then be made from this.
-These are not perfect solutions but are working for some children.
+Where scans are not available, services may ask you to post in one of your child’s earmoulds at a time (so that they are not without amplification altogether) and a remake can then be made from this.
+These are not perfect solutions, but are working for some children.
 Where impressions are considered necessary, services will try and see children in this situation if they possibly can.
 Contact your audiologist for advice if your child needs them.

 NHS and routine surgery

 The British Cochlear Implant Group has written to NHS Trusts asking them to consider cochlear implant surgery in babies and young children as neurolinguistic emergencies.
 It has also reminded them of the risk of cochlear ossification in those who have had meningitis, asking that they should still be implanted as priority cases.
 Each hospital will make the decision of whether to go ahead with cochlear implant surgery on a case-by-case basis, depending on whether they have facilities, staff and personal protective equipment available, and what the level of coronavirus risk is locally at the time.
 It is likely that routine surgeries will resume at different times across the country depending on the local risk at the time.

 If you think changes to surgical priorities is likely to impact your child, have a chat with your doctor and audiologist to find out if there are any other options (such as temporary hearing aids if grommet surgery is not possible) and if there is anything else that can be done to support your child in the meantime.